-Figure 2 shows that the RMSEs of NN(1,2;2) models are mostly smaller than the SETAR model even if the number of validation data is changed.
-Overall, the forecasting findings support the employment of the best FFNN model, NN(1,2;2) with a logarithmic transformation, to obtain smaller RMSE values than those from the SETAR model.
+Figure 2 shows that the RMSEs of FFNN(1, 2; 2) models are mostly smaller than the SETAR model even if the number of validation data is changed.
+Overall, the forecasting findings support the employment of the best FFNN model, FFNN(1, 2; 2) with a logarithmic transformation, to obtain smaller RMSE values than those from the SETAR model.

 Using RFS plots, we can visually compare the out-of-sample forecasts with the observed data.
-The plots offer more information than just reporting σ_p , the RMSE of the out-of-sample predictions.
-The RFS plots in Figure 4 show that the NN(1,2;2) model draws our attention to only one positive outlier, while the SETAR(2,6,3) model is suffering from not only one positive outlier but also one negative outlier.
-This indicates that there is a pattern of the series that the NN(1,2;2) model can detect, but the SETAR(2,6,3) cannot.
+The plots offer more information than just reporting σ_p , the RMSE of the out-of-sample predictions or simply plotting time series of observed and predicted values as in Figure 3.
+The RFS plots in Figure 4 show that the FFNN(1, 2; 2) model draws our attention to only one positive outlier, while the SETAR(2; 6, 3) model is suffering from not only one positive outlier but also one negative outlier.
+This indicates that there is a pattern of the series that the FFNN(1, 2; 2) model can detect, but the SETAR(2; 6, 3) cannot.

-Then, we examined Pitman's test for 14 predicted values from SETAR(2;6,3) and NN(1,2:2) models.
-The difference between the SETAR(2;6,3) and NN(1,2:2) forecast errors is not statistically significant in the transformed domain for which, Pitman's test r = 0.122, $\hat{t} = 1.292$, indicates a significance level of $2Pr(t > \hat{t}) = 0.220$.
+Then, we examined Pitman's test for 14 predicted values from SETAR(2; 6, 3) and FFNN(1, 2; 2) models.
+The difference between the SETAR(2; 6, 3) and FFNN(1, 2; 2) forecast errors is not statistically significant in the transformed domain for which Pitman's test r = 0.122, $\hat{t} = 1.292$ indicates a significance level of $2Pr(t > \hat{t}) = 0.220$.
 In terms of the Pitman statistical test, the FFNN model does not significantly outperform the SETAR in out-of-sample forecasting for the lynx data at the 5% level of significance.
 However, the SETAR model building explained in Tong (1983) shows that it takes a long time to find the appropriate SETAR model.
 On the other hand, FFNN models do not take much time to design the most suitable model.